Menu

 Biologics don't cure psoriasis, but they’re effective.
 Some people see clearer skin within a few weeks.

-Some biologics work better the longer you're on them, or if you pair them with another psoriasis treatment.
+Some biologics work better the longer you're on them or if you pair them with another psoriasis treatment.
 But not everyone sees big benefits.
 Others can’t tolerate the side effects, which can include a skin reaction to the shot, diarrhea, and headaches.

 Immune system proteins called cytokines cause the swelling and scaly skin patches you get in psoriasis.
 Each group of biologic drugs blocks a different cytokine.

 Everyone responds differently to these medicines, but some biologics seem to tamp down psoriasis better than others.
-One review of studies showed that drugs that block two specific proteins -- interleukin-17 and -23 -- cleared skin better than ones that inhibit a protein called TNF-alpha.
+One review of studies showed that drugs that block two specific proteins -- interleukin-17 and interleukin-23 -- cleared skin better than ones that inhibit a protein called TNF-alpha.

 Interleukin-17 inhibitors: